0xSolanaceae/proXXy/README.md

 ```
 -- Select the execution parameters.

 -- Allow the program to complete, then check the new text files located in `scraped/` directory!
+(After each instance of the checking process, allow the program time to join threads before moving on to the next proxy protocol.)

-The program will output three files in the project directory containing the regularized proxy lists: `HTTP.txt`, `SOCKS4.txt`, and `SOCKS5.txt`, along with an error output file titled `error.log` noting the links that were unable to be accessed.
+The program will output three files in the project directory containing the regularized proxy lists: `HTTP.txt`,  `HTTPS.txt`, `SOCKS4.txt`, and `SOCKS5.txt`, along with an error output file titled `error.log` noting the links that were unable to be accessed.

 ## Update
 To update the project, run: